-Nepal set to double tiger population under WWF global plan
+Nepal still has four years to increase its tiger population under the WWF plan (Petr David Josek/AP Photo)

 Nepal’s wild tiger population has nearly doubled over the last nine years, officials said Monday, in a victory for the impoverished country’s drive to save the endangered big cats.